 You can find a complete list of Stripe investors at Crunchbase.

 When is the Stripe IPO date?

 As private demand for ownership remains high, Stripe does not need to go public in the immediate future.

 However, as Stripe has increased its equity shareholders to include more venture capital firms, a future IPO is becoming likely so that early investors can cash out.

 Private investors are patient but will eventually need liquidity.

 Typically with a high-profile company of this size, reports of intent to have an IPO will leak to the press well ahead of the IPO.
-As of late-2020, the company is still seeking private funding.
+As of March-2021, the company is well-funded through private funding.